Real-Serious-Games/C-Sharp-Promise/README.md

 ## Recent Updates

-- 3 March 2015: v1.1.0.5, added debugging to be able to list promises currently in-flight, this is disabled by default.
+- 3 March 2015: v1.1.0.6
+  - Added debugging to be able to list promises currently in-flight, this is disabled by default.
+  - Breaking changes:
+    - Namespace has been changed from `RSG.Promise` to `RSG`, this is to avoid C#'s problems with classes having the same name as the namespace.
 - 27 Feb 2015: Released v1.1.0.0, this is a big update to implement the [Promises A+ Spec](https://promisesaplus.com/).
   - Breaking changes:
     - *ThenDo* has been renamed to *Then*.